ing-bank/spark-matcher/docs/source/installation_guide.rst

 How to Install
 **************

-You need to clone the repo, cd into the repo directory and install it as follows:
+Install Spark-Matcher from PyPi:

 .. code-block:: bash

-   pip install .
+   pip install spark-matcher